 If you are really not the adventurous type, there is an elevator as well on the right hand side as you enter the main exhibit hall.
 To reach the top you will need to bend and twist in what can be a fairly humorous affair.
 The very top of the building includes a dome you can look out at downtown Nashville.
 There is even a free pair of binoculars for a better view.
 And just in case you don't use the elevator, be sure to check out the Bee Hive located around the corner from the Adventure Tower on the third floor.

 On the second floor near the Planetarium there is a multi-player multimedia game about the Universe.
 This area also doubles as a stage for live science experiments.
-During our visit there was a show all about balloon science.
+There are also live science demonstrations going on throughout the Center, at various times of the day.
+Just listen for the Sci-Bites announcement over the speaker system and head to where they tell you.

 Space Chase is all about the simulated moonwalk experience, however if that is all you do while you are there, you will miss out on a number of other family fun interactive exhibits.
 So by all means gear up and go for reduced weight stroll but remember to check out the “Star room”, the space trivia game on the second floor, and various machines that will launch things into the air.
 As mentioned earlier this is also where you will find the Sudekum Planetarium.

-In the event you and the family are hungry while visiting the Adventure Science Center , there is a full Subway restaurant on the second floor and the prices are very similar if not the same as a non-attraction based location.
+In the event you and the family are hungry while visiting the Adventure Science Center, there is a full Subway restaurant on the second floor and the prices are very similar if not the same as a non-attraction based location.
+Not to mention that you get to gaze out of the floor to ceiling windows at the beautiful Nashville skyline while you eat!
 The catch, and there are two, you have to get little ones past the roaring dinosaur exhibit and once inside, you have to consume the food in the restaurant.
 You cannot bring food or drink back into the exhibit halls.
 You can bring snacks from home to enjoy as well.
 If you prefer you can leave the center to find food elsewhere, be sure to get hand-stamps for everyone in your party, and then return to continue your family fun.

 Family Fun Facts